 - Press on the data bar and click Sort.
 A menu bar appears.
 Select Sort by option & click Region.
 Click the Order option and select A to Z.

 - Now click the Add Level button and another option Then by appears.
 Select the Sales volume option & click the Largest to Smallest option in the order menu.

 - Press Ok.
 Then you can get the alphabetic order of the region with the largest to smallest sales volume.

-- How to Sort Alphanumeric Data in Excel
+Read More: How to Perform Random Sort in Excel

 4. Case Sensitive Sorting

 In this section, we will sort data from the Product column.
 This column has the same product name with a case difference.
 We have to sort them out.

 - Select the whole dataset.
 As we want to sort and then go to the Data tab and click Sort as shown before.